-An ATM is available in the Student Center/Cafeteria.
+An ATM is available in the Student Center/Cafeteria and the Health & Fitness Center.
 The Business Office provides a check cashing service (\$50/day maximum) for members of the University community.
 Current student identification cards are required for this service.